priyanshujiiii/awesome-TTA/README.md

 ## How to Contribute

+To add a paper:

 1. Fork the repository.
-2. Add a paper entry under the relevant section:
+2. Add the paper under the relevant section:
    ```markdown
    - [Paper Title](https://arxiv.org/abs/xxxx.xxxxx) – Author(s), Conference, Year